-The CSNE at the University of Washington sponsors a seven-week summer research program for middle school and high school teachers on the university’s Seattle campus.
+The CNT at the University of Washington sponsors a seven-week summer research program for middle school and high school teachers on the university’s Seattle campus.
 Teachers selected for the program participate in ongoing research projects with researchers and have the opportunity to develop new classroom lesson plans based on their research experiences.

 Take a look at CNT Lesson Plans created by our RET participants.

-The application deadline for the 2018 RET summer program is February 15, 2018.
+The application deadline for the summer 2021 RET will be February 14, 2021.
 New applications will not being accepted after this deadline.
 While we consider a number of factors when choosing teachers for the program, we highly encourage teacher applicants from Cleveland, Franklin, and Chief Sealth High Schools within Seattle Public Schools.

 In the online application, you will designate two people to provide references on your behalf.
 When you submit your application, an email will automatically be sent to your referees, inviting them to complete an online form.
 We do not accept letters of reference sent by mail or email.
 Incomplete applications will not be reviewed.